top of page

 Since fuel and oxygen are always present in such environments, the only practical way to prevent fire is by eliminating ignition sources.
 Conventional steel tools can generate sparks when dropped, struck, or slipped on fasteners.
 In contrast, non sparking tools are engineered to suppress spark formation and safely dissipate mechanical energy.

-By using certified non sparking hand tools, facilities significantly reduce explosion risks, improve regulatory compliance, enhance worker safety, and strengthen overall risk management systems.
+By using certified spark resistant tools, facilities significantly reduce explosion risks, improve regulatory compliance, enhance worker safety, and strengthen overall risk management systems.

 Industry Standards That Mandate Non-Sparking Tools